-Donald Trump Banned From U.K. City By Its Lord Mayor Ahead Of Official State Visit
+Donald Trump Banned From U.K City By Its Lord Mayor Ahead Of Official State Visit

 But the likelihood of him being truly able to ban Trump from the city is doubtful.
 The council can’t prevent someone from entering the city but they can decide to “condemn” the opinions expressed by an individual or group.

-Magid used his Twitter page to outline the reasons for his Trump ban which included Trump’s own ban on Muslim immigrants, moving the U.S Embassy in Israel to Jerusalem, his less than decisive attitude towards white supremacists, and the family separation policy at the U.S.-Mexico border.
+Magid used his Twitter page to outline the reasons for his Trump ban which included Trump’s own ban on Muslim immigrants, moving the U.S Embassy in Israel to Jerusalem, his less than decisive attitude towards white supremacists and the family separation policy at the US-Mexico border.

-He also offered “ways we can beat Trump,” like participating in protests against the U.S. government and its policies, donating to organizations that fight said policies, and pressuring politicians to take a stand against the president.
+He also offered “ways we can beat Trump,” like participating in protests against the U.S government and its policies, donating to organizations that fight said policies and pressuring politicians to take a stand against the president.

 Magid Magid, a 28-year-old Somali refugee and Green Party councilor, was elected Lord Mayor in May.
-He’s the youngest person to receive the title in Sheffield, the Huffington Post reports.
+He’s the youngest person to receive the title in Sheffield, The Huffington Post reports.

 I Magid Magid, Lord Mayor & first citizen of this city hereby declare that not only is Donald J Trump (@realDonaldTrump) a WASTEMAN, but he is also henceforth banned from the great city of Sheffield!